Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Food and entertainment expenses need to be drastically reduced.

-Unable to cope with sudden expenses (weddings, funerals, medical expenses, etc.)
+Unable to cope with unexpected expenses (such as weddings, funerals, medical expenses, etc.)

 If you pay 80,000 yen in rent

-Choose a company that offers rent assistance or company housing
+Choose a company that offers rent subsidies and company housing

-If you are in Tokyo, use room sharing or share houses
+If you live in Tokyo, consider room sharing or a shared house.

-Keeping rent low and using the savings to improve quality of life
+Keep rent low and use the savings to improve your quality of life

 If you want to live comfortably, it's best to keep your rent to 30% of your take-home pay (within 60,000 to 70,000 yen).